-- 1) Composed of members of the School community whose differing gifts allow for the organizational and celebratory functions of the committee. - 2) Appointed by the Head of the School from among the members of the School community. - 3) Must be a Board member on the committee who is a liaison to the Board. - 4) Attends Mission Education Weekend in the Spring of Year 1 and meets with the Visiting Committee Chair.
-The Chair of the Steering Committee and 3 other members of the committee attend the Mission Education Weekend. - 5) Maintains constant communication with the Visiting Committee Chair, conferring on issues regarding the Visit, including: - a) Housing and meals for the Visiting Committee.
-This is a School responsibility and should be in the budget; - b) Transportation to the School of the Visiting Committee; - c) Special needs of the Visiting Committee; - d) Work space at School and meeting sites; - e) Availability of computers at School and housing work sites; - f) Proposing and arranging a schedule for the visiting days that includes: - i) meetings with the Visiting Committee the day before the School Visit, as well as during the School Visit when needed; - ii) tour of the School on Sunday and any parts of the locale that would be helpful to the Committee's understanding of the School; - iii) some opening format to introduce the Visiting Committee to the School; - iv) meetings with all constituency groups, including the Board of Trustees on Monday during a full Board meeting;
+- 1) Composed of members of the school community whose differing gifts allow for the organizational and celebratory functions of the committee. - 2) Appointed by the Head of the School from among the members of the school community. - 3) Must be a Board member on the committee who is a liaison to the Board. - 4) Attends Mission Education Weekend in the Spring of Year 1 and meets with the Visiting Committee Chair.
+The Chair of the Steering Committee and 3 other members of the committee attend the Mission Education Weekend. - 5) Maintains constant communication with the Visiting Committee Chair, conferring on issues regarding the Visit, including - a) Housing and meals for the Visiting Committee, this is a school responsibility and should be in the budget; - b) Transportation to the school of the Visiting Committee; - c) Special needs of the Visiting Committee; - d) Work space at school and meeting sites; - e) Availability of computers at school and housing work sites; - f) Proposing and arranging a schedule for the visiting days that includes - i) meetings with the Visiting Committee the day before the school Visit, as well as during the school Visit when needed; - ii) tour of the school on Sunday and any parts of the locale that would be helpful to the Committee's understanding of the school; - iii) some opening format to introduce the Visiting Committee to the school: - iv) meetings with all constituency groups, including the Board of Trustees on Monday during a full Board meeting;

-- v) time and place after the Visit for the Visiting Committee to share their report and the Recommitment ritual; - g) The progress and development of the Self-Study document. - 6) Leads the School community through the Self-Study process that involves the following responsibilities: - a) Designing a process for the School Self-Study that includes all the constituencies of the School; - b) Developing a calendar for the Self-Study process that allows for dialogue and celebration among all the various constituencies; - c) Facilitating a Self-Study process that reviews the last Action Plan and enables participants to reflect on their present experience of the Goals and Criteria within the context of the School community; - d) Budgeting (with the Head) for costs of the Visiting Committee, except travel; - e) Writing the School's Self-Study Document and presenting it for acceptance by the faculty, staff, and Board of Trustees; - f) Pre-arranging of meetings with School constituencies, including the Board of Trustees at a full Board meeting on Monday, and the availability of the Head of School each day of the Visit, as well as time to walk around the School during the school day; - g) Sending a copy to the Network Office and all members of the Visiting Committee by January 10th.
-The Visiting Committee may subsequently ask for clarification regarding the Self-Study Document. - 7) Provides times of celebration and prayer.
-This is an essential element of the process and should be given appropriate time during the School year. - 8) Evaluates the Mission Effectiveness Process and Visit during the Network Director's next visit to the School.
+- v) time and place at the end of the Visit for the sharing of the report and the Recommitment ritual; - g) The progress and development of the Self-Study document. - 6) Leads the school community through the Self-Study process that involves the following responsibilities: - a) Designing a process for the school Self-Study that includes all the constituencies of the school: - b) Developing a calendar for the Self-Study process that allows for dialogue and celebration among all the various constituencies; - c) Facilitating a Self-Study process that reviews the last Action Plan and enables participants to reflect on their present experience of the Goals and Criteria within the context of the school community; - d) Budgeting (with the Head) for costs of the Visiting Committee, except travel; - e) Writing the school Self-Study Document and presenting it for acceptance by the faculty, staff, and Board of Trustees; - f) Pre-arrangement of meetings with school constituencies, including the Board of Trustees at a full Board meeting on Monday, and the availability of the Head of School each day of the Visit; - g) Sending a copy to the Network Office and all members of the Visiting Committee by January 10th the Visiting Committee may subsequently ask for clarification regarding the Self-Study Document. - 7) Provides times of celebration and prayer.
+This is an essential element of the process and should be given appropriate time during the school year. - 8) Evaluates the Mission Effectiveness Process and Visit during the Network Director's next visit to the school.